 The History of Cabbagetown began in the 1840’s when thousands of Irish immigrants settled here.
 They were very poor and grew cabbages in their front gardens to put food on the table.
 In the 50’s and 1960’s you would have walked through streets of decaying Victorians, several divided into rooming houses.
 But in the 70’s many young couples saw the charm and recognized the potential.
 Together, city politicians, urban activists and local residents fought off redevelopment attempts.
 In 1989 The Cabbagetown Preservation Association was founded which led to the establishment of the Cabbagetown Heritage Conservation District which encourages the preservation of the Cabbagetown streetscapes and facades.

 House Prices: In 2013 attached/row homes sold for $675,000 to $995,000.
 Smaller semis started at about $675,000 with no parking, semis with parking about $900,000+ to the large, totally done semis for up to $1,475,000.
 No cottages sold in 2013 but on the best streets they would sell for well over $1.3 million.
 There are very few detached homes and they sell for up to $2.1 million.
 Large Victorian mansions start at about $2.5 million.
-In 2014 prices have continued to rise.
+In 2014 prices continue to rise.
 It is definitely a very sought-after area.
 A spectacular renovated and extended 'cottage' recently sold for over $1.5 million, a 3 storey renovated semi sold for $1.6 million and a fully detached, rebuilt detached for $2.4 million.
-Large Victorian mansions of which there are only a couple would sell in the $3 million range.
+Large Victorian mansions of which there are only a couple would sell in the $2.5 to $3 million range.

 Cabbagetown Events: The Riverdale Farm is open every day of the week with many farm animals and in the spring, their ‘babies’ on show!
 The Cabbagtown Festival is held in September along with the annual Blair’s Run and a street party on Parliament.
 The Riverdale Farmer’s Market is open to the public in Riverdale Park every Tuesday from May to October, The Forsythia Festival is held in May, and ‘Luminato’ in June.